learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

 answers back is _cutting-edge_.

-In fact, a program to do `map` and `reduce` operations at scale on a cloud was standardized in the 2000's.
+In fact, a program to do `map` and `reduce` operations at scale on a cloud was standardized in the 2000s.
 Guess what it's called? [`mapReduce`][mapreduce] &mdash; and you should know why.
 The "Go" programming language, argued by some to be the next Java as of 2019, is built around building and processing records at scale.
 Record-Oriented Programming is not likely to go away any time soon.

 ## Lab

-In this lab we're going to build a time-card and payroll application using the record-oriented approach.
+In this lab, we're going to build a time-card and payroll application using the record-oriented approach.

 The tests guide you to implementing a time card system: when someone enters the